jovasque156/jovasque156/README.md

 - 👋 Hi, I’m @jovasque156
 - 👀 I’m interested in Machine Learning, Data Mining, and Deep Learning.
 - 🌱 I’m currently learning **Natural Langauge Processing** and work on **Hopper Cluster**.
-- 💞️ I’m looking to collaborate on works related to algorithmic fairness and eductional phenomena.
+- 💞️ I’m looking to collaborate on works related but not limited to algorithmic fairness and eductional phenomena.
 - 📫 How to reach me: jvasqu6@gmu.edu / jovasque156@gmail.com

 <!---